Interior project workflow: stages, optimizations, and mistakes

 Budget and reserves |

-What the flow of a custom interior design project means
+What the workflow of a custom interior design project means

-The term "project flow" describes the logical and interdependent sequence of stages through which a space goes from a raw idea to a completed and functional environment.
-It's not about a list of tasks that you tick off one at a time.
-It is rather the backbone of the whole endeavor, the structure that holds together design decisions, technical planning, team coordination and cost control.
+The term "project workflow" describes the logical and interdependent sequence of stages through which a space passes, from a raw idea to a finished and functional environment.
+It is not about a list of tasks you check off one by one.
+It is rather the backbone of the entire endeavor, the structure that holds together design decisions, technical planning, team coordination, and cost control.

-A custom interior design differs fundamentally from generic approaches precisely through this backbone.
-When you buy a standard furniture package or turnkey design firm without your own project, you get a predefined solution that may or may not meet your operational needs.
-Personalized design, on the other hand, always starts from the specific context: who are the users of the space, how they move, what they need to feel, what they need to do more efficiently.
+A custom interior project differs fundamentally from generic approaches precisely because of this backbone.
+When you buy a standard furniture package or hire a "turnkey" fit-out company without a custom project, you receive a predefined solution that may or may not correspond to your operational needs.
+Custom design, on the other hand, always starts from the specific context: who the users of the space are, how they circulate, what they need to feel, what they need to do more efficiently.

-A typical flow for interior design projectscustom starts with setting goals and goes through concept, then detailed design, including plans and MEPs (mechanical, electrical and plumbing installations), before execution.
-This succession is not arbitrary.
-Each phase produces documents and decisions that fuel the next phase.
+A typical workflow for custom interior design projectsbegins with setting objectives and moves through concept, then detailed design, including plans and MEP (mechanical, electrical, and plumbing), before execution.
+This sequence is not arbitrary.
+Each phase produces documents and decisions that feed into the next phase.

 |